|

 said Maglor.

-Eowyn stopped pacing when she heard the raiding party return.
+Eowyn stopped pacing when she heard the raiding party returning.

 She ran through the trees, past the field kitchen, past the bedrolls,